Merck/ReactiveDynamics.jl/readme.md

 ## Context

-As the package gradually evolves, several functionalities have matured enough to become a standalone package.
+As the package evolves, several functionalities have matured enough to become a standalone package.

 This includes **[GeneratedExpressions.jl](https://github.com/Merck/GeneratedExpressions.jl)**, a metalanguage to support code-less expression comprehensions.
 The package compact generation of the transitions.